 Migrate to cloud authentication using Staged Rollout

-Staged Rollout allows you to selectively test groups of users with cloud authentication capabilities like Azure AD Multi-Factor Authentication (MFA), Conditional Access, Identity Protection for leaked credentials, Identity Governance, and others, before cutting over your domains.
+Staged Rollout allows you to selectively test groups of users with cloud authentication capabilities like Microsoft Entra multifactor authentication, Conditional Access, Identity Protection for leaked credentials, Identity Governance, and others, before cutting over your domains.
 This article discusses how to make the switch.
 Before you begin the Staged Rollout, however, you should consider the implications if one or more of the following conditions is true:

 - You're using smart cards for authentication.